spdfg/elektron/README.md

 Elektron: A Pluggable Mesos framework with power-aware capabilities
 ===================================================================

-Elektron is a Mesos framework that behaves as a playground for developers to experiment with different scheduling policies to launch ad-hoc jobs.
+_Elektron_ is a Mesos framework that behaves as a playground for developers to experiment with different scheduling policies to launch ad-hoc jobs.
+It is designed as a lightweight, configurable framework, which can be used in conjunction with built-in power-capping policies to reduce the peak power and/or energy usage of co-scheduled tasks.

-Elektron is designed as a lightweight, configurable framework, which can be used in conjunction with built-in power-capping policies to reduce the peak power and/or energy usage of co-scheduled tasks.
+_Elektron_ meets the need for a more fine-grained control in order to make informed choices regarding resources offered by Mesos.
+It acts as a light-weight framework capable of scheduling tasks in Docker containers on Mesos.
+However, in addition to being a scheduler, Elektron also takes advantage of tools such as [Performance Co-Pilot](http://pcp.io/) and [RAPL](https://01.org/blogs/2014/running-average-power-limit--rapl) to help contain the power envelope within defined thresholds, reduce peak power consumption, and also reduce total energy consumption.
+Electron is able to leverage the Mesos-provided resource abstraction to allow different algorithms to decide how to consume resource offers made by a Mesos Master.

 #Features
 * [Pluggable Scheduling Policies](docs/SchedulingPolicies.md)